 Credit Points 10

 Legacy Code 301024

 Coordinator Chin Leo Opens in new window

 Description The finite element method is an essential tool for the analysis and design of machine parts and civil engineering structures.
-The objective of this unit is to introduce the principles of finite element method and the applications of one, two and three dimensional elements in solving various engineering problems.
+The objective of this subject is to introduce the principles of finite element method and the applications of one, two and three dimensional elements in solving various engineering problems.

 School Eng, Design & Built Env